 - 1. To get physicals on athletes before they participate in practice or contest. - 2.
 To check the number of practice days for each participant. - 3.
 To have on file in school OFFICE (before competition) a master eligibility list of all students participating in interscholastic activities and the eligibility rules pamphlet sign-off for each participant. - 4.
 To submit transfer form for pupils transferring into your school. - 5.
-To send an athletic schedule, including names of officials for home events, to all schools with whom competing and to the WHSAA office - 6.
 To hire only WSOA registered officials